Latium Vetus: Ficana

 Ficana was located on the left bank of the Tiber, downstream from Rome, near present-day Acilia on the highland over Monte Cugno.
 In ancient times, this provided an advantage as it was steeper and a dominant position on the river.
 Its identification is confirmed by the find of an inscription.
 The sources state that it was destroyed twice by Ancus Marcius in his drive to control the lower course of the Tiber and the salines, together with Politorium and Tellenae.
 Its importance was owed to the fact it was a port that afforded a commercial route to the hinterland toward the Alban Hills and Aricia.

 Archaeologists have shown that it was still a prosperous centre during the 4th century and reached its maximum expansion after the Roman conquest.
 It declined only in the 4th and 3rd centuries after the development of Ostia.
 Excavations have unearthed the town wall, housing areas and a necropolis.
 Long-necked amphoras decorated with reliefs or scratches of a style typical of 7th-century Old Latium testify to the early quality of the local material culture.
 The Ficana site is now an archaeological park.

 Medullium

 Also known in the sources as Medullia, its exact location is unknown.
 It was the hometown of Hostus Hostilius's family and was conquered by Tullus Hostilius, although not destroyed.
 Its name suggests a relationship to the Ligurian tribe of the Medulli (Medylloi in Strabon IV 1, 11) and would appear to be cognate with the Celtic deity Meduna.
-Strabo mentions two other towns named Medullia, one on the western alps in Gallia and one on the eastern alps in Iapudia.
+Strabo mentions two other towns named Medullia, one in the western Alps in Gallia and one in the aastern Alps in Iapudia.